How to Save Money on Heat – Today I want to share some simple tips to help you learn how to lower your heating bill this winter.

 Walls facing open space to the north can get exceedingly cold in the winter.

-If your walls have poor insulation you can build your own using materials around your home.
+If your walls have poor insulation you’ll notice they will be cold to touch.
+You can add some extra insulation using materials you likely have around your home.

 You can add a layer of shipping boxes attached to the lower part of the walls, moving bookshelves between the wall and the rest of the room, or hanging long thermal curtains to trap the cold against the wall.